What are ETFs and how do you trade them?

 How to take a position on ETFs

-ETFs are popular among investors as they can offer a broad market exposure from just a single position.
-You can buy and sell ETFs on sectors, indices, bonds, commodities and more by opening a share dealing account with IG.
+ETFs can offer broad market exposure from just a single position.
+You can buy and sell ETFs on sectors, indices, bonds, commodities and more by ETFs can offer broad market exposure from just a single position.
+You can buy and sell ETFs on sectors, indices, bonds, commodities and more by opening a share dealing account with us.
+We have over 2900 global ETFs to choose from, and you can invest from just £3 commission.1

 ETFs are low cost and share the best qualities of both closed and open-ended funds.

-Trading ETFs is a great way to capitalise on shorter-term price movements within certain sectors.
+Trading ETFs enable you to get exposure to shorter-term price movements within certain sectors.
 When you trade ETFs with CFDs or spread bets, you can take advantage of leverage to get amplified exposure to the ETF of your choice.

 As a result, both CFDs and spread bets enable you to open a position for just a fraction of the cost of traditional investing.
 While leverage can magnify your profits, it can also magnify your losses, so it is important to create a risk management strategy before you trade.